homeworkc/lazycast/README.md

 After Pi connects to the source, it has an IP address of ``192.168.173.1`` and this connection can be reused for other purposes like SSH or USB over IP.

 # Known issues
+lazycast tries to remember the pairing credentials so that entering the PIN is only needed once for each device.
+However, this feature does not seem to work properly all the time with the latest wpa_supplicant version.
+(There are some issues with creating a persistent GO group with wpa_cli.)
+Therefore, re-pairing may be needed after every Raspberry Pi reboot.
+Try clearing the 'lazycast' information on the source device before re-pairing if you run into pairing problems.
 Latency: Limited by the implementation of the rtp player used.
 (In VLC, latency can be reduced from 1200 to 300ms by lowering the network cache value.)
 The on-board WiFi chip on Pi 3 only supports 2.4GHz.
 Therefore, devices/protocols that use 5.8GHz for P2P communication (e.g. early generations of WiDi) are not ("out of the box") supported.
 Due to the overcrowded nature of the 2.4GHz spectrum and the use of unreliable rtp transmission, you may experience some video glitching/audio stuttering.
 The in-house players employ several mechanisms to conceal transmission error, but it may still be noticeable in challenging wireless environments.